jimka2001/cl-rte/adjuvant/README.md

 * `rnd-element` -- Returns a list of two elements 1) a randomly selected element of `DATA` and 2) a copy of DATA with the element removed, sharing a tail of `DATA`.

+* `topological-sort` -- Graph is an association list whose keys are objects and whose values are lists of objects on which the corresponding key depends.
+Test is used to compare elements, and should be a suitable test for hash-tables.
+Topological-sort returns two values.
+The first is a list of objects sorted toplogically.
+The second is a boolean indicating whether all of the objects in the input graph are present in the topological ordering (i.e., the first value).

 ### Iterators

 * `map-subsets` --  call the given VISITOR function once for each subset of the list DATA